redundent/kotlin-xml-builder/README.md

 Release Notes
 =============
+Version 1.5.3
+-
+* Fixing single line text element rendering for processing instructures and CData elements.\
+Thanks to [@jonathan-yan](https://github.com/jonathan-yan) for fixing this!

 Version 1.5.2
 -
 * Added ability to specify the xml version.
 This affects both the prolog and text escaping.\